The manifestation of Anthem Coffee & Tea traces back to a five-year-old girl.

 “I used to think: No one can be more hospitable or make drinks better than me,” he said.
 “Because I’m the owner.
 I was the one in charge.
 I had to be the one who did everything the best.
 There was that performance anxiety, and that’s a myth.
 No one needs that pressure.
 Winning to me doesn’t look like wanting to be the best.
 Winning to me is replicating myself in other people, and helping them unlock their full potential — when other people are better at things than me and I can just champion and applaud them.”

-By the end of the summer, Anthem will have six locations — including its newest additions in Point Ruston and Tacoma’s Stadium District — with Bryan heading up a team of 70 employees.
-Had he not experienced such an intense burnout, he’d still be running around in an apron.
+Today, Anthem has eight locations — from Point Ruston to Tacoma’s Stadium District to University Place — and, had Bryan not experienced such an intense burnout, he’d still be running around in an apron.

 “I’m telling you, every day feels like day one,” he said.
 “It’s amazing.
 This feels like a brand-new company every day.
 I try to instill this in my team as well.
 If we could wake up every day realizing that every day is a brand-new day to learn from your past failings and apply that to the days moving forward.
 It changes your life.”